Session 2 - Module A: Advanced LangChain Patterns¶

 ```python

-async def _execute_analysis_phase(self, research_data: Dict[str, Any],
+async def _execute_analytics_phase(self, ingestion_data: Dict[str, Any],

 context: Dict[str, Any]) -> Dict[str, Any]:

-"""Execute analysis phase with specialized analysis agent"""
+"""Execute analytics phase with specialized analytics agent"""

-analysis_prompt = f"""
+analytics_prompt = f"""

-Analyze the following research findings:
+Analyze the following data ingestion findings:

 Perform:

-1. Pattern identification and trend analysis
+1. Pattern identification and trend analysis across data sources

-2. Statistical analysis of any numerical data
+2. Statistical analysis of data quality and completeness metrics

-3. Correlation analysis between different data points
+3. Correlation analysis between different data streams and sources

-4. Identification of key insights and implications
+4. Identification of optimization opportunities and performance improvements

-Provide structured analysis with supporting evidence.
+Provide structured analysis with actionable insights and recommendations.

 """